Skip to content

 Sightseeing in Stavanger: Exploring the Hidden Gem of Norway

 When it comes to visiting Norway, the rough majority of tourists opt to go to the country’s capital or its astonishingly beautiful city of Bergen.
 Frequently, visitors also look in the direction of Tromsø, the northern capital of Norway and a popular tourist destination (in winter especially).
 However, only a handful of tourists turn their eyes to Stavanger, a city that not so long ago has been named as the cultural city of Europe.
-This article will help you find out what you should see during sightseeing in Stavanger, a city with an almost 900-year long history.
+This article will help you find out what you should see during sightseeing in Stavanger, a city with an almost 900-year-long history.

 visit stavanger